lucaono13/Board-Game-Info-Grabber/README.md

 ## Features to come
 * Add owners to board games if wanted
 * Import existing .csv file and add/remove games
+* Show game cover when selecting an item on the search results